Governance, Leadership, Management & leadership, Policy, EEDI (Equality, Equity, Diversity and Inclusivity) and Wellbeing Hub

 The DSC Charity Leadership and Governance Summit brings together charity CEOs, directors, trustees, chairs and future leaders for two days of bold thinking on what it takes to lead well and govern well in a changing world.
 Through sharp keynotes, thought provoking sessions and high-quality debate, we’ll explore the decisions that shape impact, trust and sustainability including specific sessions on strategy, funding, culture and responsible campaigning.

-Designed for senior charity leaders and trustees, this summit includes perspectives from organisations of all sizes and creates space for honest conversation across boards, executive teams and the next generation of leaders.
+Whether you’re a CEO, trustee, head of service, manager, or aspiring leader in a small, medium or large charity, this summit includes perspectives from organisations of all sizes, creating space for honest conversation across boards, executive teams and the next generation of leaders.

 You will especially benefit if you want to strengthen leadership and governance in uncertain times, lead inclusive, accountable cultures and govern campaigning and public voice responsibly.
 Organisations of all sizes are welcome, with content designed to be relevant whether you’re leading a local organisation or a national charity.